413D3Z/413D3Z/README.md

 ###

-I've recently started working for @AckerWorx - I'm currently studying CyberSecurity as a BaHons Degree.
+I've recently started working with @AckerWorx - I'm currently studying CyberSecurity as a BaHons Degree.

 I'm a programmer, I wish to learn the industry standard of CyberSecurity so that I may code better.